Get Your ESA Report Fast

 -

-Data interpretation – Determined that exceedances were localized; the nearest monitoring well (~80 m NE) met the 2024 Alberta Tier 2 SGRG for residential use.
+Data interpretation – Determined that exceedances were localized; the nearest monitoring well (~80 m NE) met the 2024 Alberta Tier 2 SGRG for multi-family use.

 -